 Children with disabilities are disproportionately excluded from school.
 Of the 61 million children estimated by the UN to be out of school, a third have disabilities.
 Data from South Sudan suggests that attendance for children with disabilities is low, and that attendance for girls with disabilities is of particular concern.

 The accessibility of schools has been identified as a major barrier to inclusion.
-By giving grants to schools, as well as training these schools on how to use them to improve inclusion and accessibility, schools will become more accessible to children with disabilities.
+By giving grants to schools, as well as training these schools on how to use them to improve inclusion and accessibility, schools are becoming more accessible to children with disabilities.
 GESS is also investigating the key barriers to education for children with disabilities, and whether giving direct cash transfers to learners and families can address these challenges.

 As well as addressing stigma and access to school, we are also aiming to help improve learning for children with disabilities.
 This will be done through the promotion of disability inclusion in teacher training, developing appropriate training and school materials, and championing disability inclusion across all of GESS’ quality education activities.